AXS TV: Real Money with Eddie Money

 AXS TV announced in September 2017 it had greenlit to a 10-episode reality series chronicling the daily lives of Eddie Money, his wife Laurie and their five kids.
-Production for Real Money began in fall 2017 and the series premiered Sunday, April 8, 2018.
-In June 2018, the series was greenlit for an expanded 12-episode second season with production set to begin in summer 2018 and a premiere in early 2019.
+Production for Real Money began in Q4 2017 and the series premiered on Sunday, April 8, 2018.
+In June 2018, the series was greenlit for an expanded 12-episode second season with production set to begin in Q3 2018 and a premiere in early 2019.

-Real Money season two premiered on Sunday, May 5, 2019.
+The second season of Real Money premiered on Sunday, May 5, 2019.
 During a midseason episode, Money revealed his cancer diagnosis.
 Money died the day after the episode's airing.

 The Day The Rock Star Died

 In August 2018, AXS TV announced a new docu-series profiling the lives and deaths of some of music's most influential artists called The Day The Rock Star Died.
-Set to premiere on Oct.
-2, 2018, the 15-part series examines artists including Tom Petty, Janis Joplin, Jimi Hendrix, Michael Jackson, Elvis Presley and Whitney Houston.
+Premiered on October 2, 2018, the 15-part series examines artists including Tom Petty, Janis Joplin, Jimi Hendrix, Michael Jackson, Elvis Presley and Whitney Houston.